fed/blog/content/uses.md

 - [Sony WH-XB900N](https://store.sony.com.au/archived-headphones-bluetooth/WHXB900NL.html) is my current set of noise cancelling headphones.
 Had them for a few years now and they are still great.
 Battery lasts a couple days at a time, they are very comfortable to wear and the noise cancellation is really good.

+- [Nexstand K2](https://nexstand.eu/products/nexstand-k2-laptop-stand-1) is the laptop stand I carry with me when travelling or working from a cafè/library.
+It's lightweight and compact, but it can be a little wobbly.

+- I've got an old-ish Magic Keyboard and Magic Mouse.
+Both feel great to use, and are clean and simple.

 ## Away from work

 I try to stay away from my laptop after working hours and during weekends.